-- Transponder services-an aggregate decrease of \$11.9 million, primarily due to a \$10.4 million decrease from network services customers, mainly due to reductions related to the competitive environment, largely for services delivered in Africa and reductions in point to point and consumer broadband services.
-Transponder services also declined due to a \$7.8 million decrease in revenue from capacity sold for government applications to customers primarily in the North America region.
-These decreases were partially offset by a \$6.3 million increase for Direct-to-Home ("DTH") and distribution services sold to media customers mainly in the North America and Latin America regions. - Managed services an aggregate decrease of \$6.4 million, largely due to a \$3.5 million decrease in revenue from capacity sold for government applications, and a \$2.5 million decrease in revenue from media customers for occasional use services. - Channel-an aggregate decrease of \$3.8 million related to the continued migration of international point-to-point satellite traffic to fiber optic cable, a trend which we expect will continue.
+- Transponder services-an aggregate decrease of \$6.8 million, primarily due to a \$13.1 million decline from network services customers, mainly due to reduced volumes resulting from non-renewals of point-to-point connectivity and consumer broadband services and the overall competitive environment.
+Transponder services also declined due to a \$2.0 million decrease in revenue from capacity sold for government applications to customers primarily in the North America region.
+These decreases were partially offset by an \$8.3 million net increase from media customers primarily related to Direct-to-Home ("DTH") services delivered in Latin America. - Managed services- an aggregate decrease of \$4.2 million, largely due to a \$3.1 million decline in revenue from media customers for occasional use services. - Channel-an aggregate decrease of \$3.3 million due to the continued migration of international point-to-point satellite traffic to fiber optic cable, a trend which we expect will continue.